Esri/i3s-spec/profiles/building/docs/filterModeWireFrame.md

-# Filter mode wire frame
+# Filter Mode: wire frame

 Shows all elements that comply with the filter block of a filter in a building scene layer.
 The elements are drawn with an edge line.